-Two religious studies majors from Lynchburg College were in Atlanta last week for the National Festival of Young Preachers.
+Two religious studies majors from University of Lynchburg were in Atlanta last week for the National Festival of Young Preachers.
 The festival attracts budding preachers, ages 14 to 35, from a variety of Christian denominations and traditions and involves four days of preaching, networking, master classes, and other events.

 Morganne Talley ’21 and Evan Griffey ’18 were invited to participate in the festival by the Baptist Theological Seminary at Richmond, which also sponsored the trip.
 The students also are members of Lynchburg Christian Fellowship, a Spiritual Life organization that meets regularly on campus.

 At the festival, Talley, Griffey and the other participants gave 10-to-15 minute sermons.
 This year’s theme was “Worship the Lord” and sermons had to be based on a passage from the Book of Psalms.
 For her sermon, Talley chose Psalm 8, which reads in part, “Oh Lord, our Lord, how majestic is your name in all the earth!”